marcjwilliams1/SubClonalSelection.jl/example/README.md

 For this second example  we'll take some synthetic data ("oneclone.txt") generated from a simulation of tumour evolution that contains a single subclone.
 The input parameters for the simulations were as follows:
 - Mutation rate: 20.0
 - Number of clonal mutation: 300
-- Number of subclones: 0 (ie neutral)
+- Number of subclones: 1
 - Cellularity: 0.7
 - Tumour population size: 10^6
-- Subclone frequency: 0.38
+- Subclone frequency: 0.58
-- Fitness advantage: 0.67
+- Fitness advantage: 1.03
-- Time emerges (tumour doublings): 7.8
+- Time emerges (tumour doublings): 9.0

 As before we'll use ```fitABCmodels``` to attempt to recover these parameters as well as the correct number of subclones (1).